Find Harnett HRT Near You Today

 After your period stops, your hormone levels fall, causing uncomfortable symptoms like hot flashes and vaginal dryness, and sometimes conditions like osteoporosis.
 Harnett HRT replaces hormones your body no longer makes.
 It’s the most effective treatment for menopause symptoms.

-A Natural Alternative to Hormone Replacement Therapy (HRT)
+Hormone Replacement Therapy Risks

 So the medical profession insists on using what it is familiar with, and that is drugs.
 Bioidentical hormones are becoming more familiar to doctors, and more and more doctors are willing to prescribe them.
 But its far from the majority--many will not.